 The player who is selected as the winner by each of the selection panel is awarded six points, second-place is given four points, down to one point for fifth place.

 The total points for each player from every journalist, coach and captain are then added together to decide third, second and first place.

-When does the 2021 Ballon d’Or ceremony take place?
+When did the 2021 Ballon d’Or ceremony take place?

-Where will the 2021 Ballon d’Or ceremony take place?
+Where did the 2021 Ballon d’Or ceremony take place?